-No book is perfect and there are at least two errors in Thinking Critically About Abortion.
+No book is perfect and there are at least three errors in Thinking Critically About Abortion.
 Well, maybe they aren't full-on errors, but they are things that I wish we had put in more careful ways.

 First, when we argue that "all abortion should be legal," we do not mean to say that literally every possible abortion should be legal or that there should be no regulations at all about abortion.
 Rather, we meant to be saying that (US) law should stay roughly as it is and, at least, not keep some abortions legal (say those that involve pregnancies that result from rape, and when necessary to save the pregnant person's life, and others) and most other abortions illegal: they all should be legal.
 So I wish we had clarified that more.

 Furthermore, since the right to life is not the right to someone else’s body, fetuses might not have the right to the pregnant woman’s body—which she has the right to—and so she has the right to not allow the fetus use of her body.
 This further justifies abortion, at least until technology allows for the removal of fetuses to other wombs.
 Since morally permissible actions should be legal, abortions should be legal: it is an injustice to criminalize actions that are not wrong.

 The bolded line is about what's called ectogenesis and our remarks about it are too cavalier.

 First, removing fetuses to other wombs will be an invasive medical procedure (unless we learn how to make teletransporters, like from Star Trek, and that's not gonna happen for a long time, if ever) and so at least forcing someone to endure such a procedure is, and would be, problematic.
 And there are challenges in thinking that anyone would be morally obligated to do that also.